Another look on the connections of Hubble tension with the Heisenberg Uncertainty Principle: Concluding remarks

 \section{Concluding remarks}

 In this work we have again explored possible links of the Hubble tension with the Uncertainty principle in greater varieties.
-H0 tension presents a very exciting scenario for cosmology and while a lot of possible solutions have been proposed, it becomes important to take a pause and consider whether we really need new physics to solve the problem or a better understanding of the data measurements itself.
+The $H_{0}$ tension presents a very exciting scenario for cosmology and while a lot of possible solutions have been proposed, it becomes important to take a pause and consider whether we really need new physics to solve the problem or a better understanding of the data measurements itself.
 Previous work showed interconnections of the Hubble tension and the Heisenberg Uncertainty principle and how the tension can be reconciled if one observes the mass of the photon to be beyond the Heisenberg indeterminacy limit.
-Thereby, it would appear that we do not need new physics to address the H0 tension but rather a better gauge of the measurements themselves.
+Thereby, it would appear that we do not need new physics to address the $H_{0}$ tension but rather a better gauge of the measurements themselves.
 To probe this assertion in greater detail, we considered two "new physics" based modifications of the Compton wavelength.
 The first of these were the Generalized uncertainty principles, which are generalizations of the Heisenberg Uncertainty based on considerations mainly from quantum gravity approaches and black hole physics.
 We showed that one cannot recover viable mass scales for the photon in this case, if one goes by the initial assumption of the equality of the Compton wavelength and Luminosity distance.
 Thereby explaining the Hubble tension in the same way as done for the unmodified Compton formula (or equivalently, by considering only the original Heisenberg uncertainty principle) is not possible.
 The second new physics based modification of the Compton formula that we worked on came by due to higher dimensional physics considerations(mainly based on black hole physics), through the "Compton-Schwarzschild correspondence".
 We showed that although in this case one can recover the photon mass to be within the viable limits as imposed by the experiments (although very low, much lower than what the foreseeable sensitivity of the experiments would be) \cite{hagiwara2002review,williams1971new}, one can still not really explain the Hubble tension at the 5 $\sigma$ in the same way as in the usual (3+1) space-time case.
-To conclude we have shown that one cannot reconcile the H0 tension with measurement based considerations if one considers modifications through quantum gravity phenomenology and black hole physics.
-This goes to show that the links of the H0 tension with the original Heisenberg uncertainty principle as shown in \cite{capozziello2020addressing} can only be held true in the most conventional of cosmological settings. \\
+To conclude we have shown that one cannot reconcile the $H_{0}$ tension with measurement based considerations if one considers modifications through quantum gravity phenomenology and black hole physics.
+This goes to show that the links of the $H_{0}$ tension with the original Heisenberg uncertainty principle as shown in \cite{capozziello2020addressing} can only be held true in the most conventional of cosmological settings and really goes to show that new physics based considerations rule out any such connections in the grand scheme of things.